etherkit/Si5351Arduino/README.md

     Si5351 si5351;

-Now in the init() function, let's initialize communications with the Si5351 and specify the load capacitance of the reference crystal:
+Now in the Setup() function, let's initialize communications with the Si5351 and specify the load capacitance of the reference crystal:

     si5351.init(SI5351_CRYSTAL_LOAD_8PF);